Who's Behind Listverse?

 Others say that the gesture first appeared after Christianity reached Europe.
 Christians were persecuted at the time, so they created several secret symbols, such as the cross, for identification.
-Back then, two people created the cross symbol in a different way.
+Back then, two people created the cross symbol differently.
 Each made an “L” sign with the thumb and index finger.
 Then they would cross their index fingers with their thumbs touching.

 Whichever explanation is true, the gesture became common during the 14th century when soldiers fighting the Hundred Years’ War crossed their fingers for luck and protection.
 Soldiers made the cross with two of their fingers because it was sometimes impossible to create the symbol with another soldier.